tensortrade-org/tensortrade/README.md

 ---

 TensorTrade is an open source Python framework for building, training, evaluating, and deploying robust trading algorithms using reinforcement learning.
-This framework aims to extend the existing ML pipelines created by `numpy`, `pandas`, `gym`, `keras`, and `tensorflow` in a simple, intuitive way.

-Allow state-of-the-art learning agents to improve your trading strategies and take you from idea to production, in a repeatable, maintable way.
+The framework focuses on being highly composable and extensible, to allow the system to scale from simple trading strategies on a single CPU, to complex investment strategies run on a distribution of HPC machines.

+Under the hood, the framework uses many of the APIs from existing machine learning libraries to maintain high quality data pipelines and learning models.
+One of the main goals of TensorTrade is to enable fast experimentation with algorithmic trading strategies, by leveraging the existing tools and pipelines provided by `numpy`, `pandas`, `gym`, `keras`, and `tensorflow`.

+Every piece of the framework is split up into re-usable components, allowing you to take advantage of the general use components built by the community, while keeping your proprietary features private.
+The aim is to simplify the process of testing and deploying robust trading agents using deep reinforcement learning, to allow you and I to focus on creating profitable strategies.

 _The goal of this framework is to enable fast experimentation, while maintaining production-quality data pipelines._